ranjitlall/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-description: Assistant Professor in International Political Economy, [London School of Economics](https://www.lse.ac.uk/)
+description: Assistant Professor, London School of Economics

 profile:
   align: right